BitTim/CC-TrainDisplay/README.md

 # CC-TrainDisplay
-Train Display for Railcraft trains with Computer Craft and Computronics
+Train Display for Railcraft trains in Minecraft with Computer Craft and Computronics

+## Dependecies
+- Minecraft
+- Computercraft / CC-Tweaked
+- Railcraft
+- Compuonics